bplaat/ccontinue/README.md

 class Person {
     char* name;
     int age;
-}
+};
 ```

 All classes are structs that inherit from the root `Object` class which is heap allocated and ref counted.
-A `new`, `ref` and `free` method are automatically generated for you and you can use the fields just like a struct:
+The `new`, `ref` and `free` methods are automatically generated for you and you can use the fields just like a struct:
 ```
 int main(void) {
     Person* person = person_new();